Mac users: If you are trying to install on Mac OS, see Troubleshoot Acrobat Reader installation on Mac OS.

 "Cannot connect to server, server cannot be found."

 An unstable Internet connection can prevent you from downloading from other websites.
 Try downloading a file from another website, such as www.microsoft.com, www.apple.com, or www.mozilla.com.
 If the problem persists, contact your network administrator, help desk resource, or Internet service provider (ISP).
-See Resolve an unstable Internet connection to the Adobe website or FTP site for details.

 After you establish a stable Internet connection, try to download the file again.
 If the original attempt to download the file was interrupted, restart the download process within the web browser you were using.